 The reverse osmosis systems or RO system usually have a pore size of 0.0001 micron.
 This means that it is highly effective at removing bacteria and viruses from your drinking water.5

 Most in-home reverse osmosis systems have a pre and post water filter.

 Note that a reverse osmosis system, though efficient, will lose a small amount of water each time contaminants are separated and flushed out.
 This “flushing out” ensures that dangerous contaminants such as lead are not left in the water after it has been processed.

 At Rayne Water, our goal is to bring clean water to your home.
 Whether your concern is lead, minerals, or bacteria, our reverse osmosis systems can guarantee clean, drinkable water.

-We have top-of-the-line reverse osmosis systems available.
+We have top-of-the-line residential and commercial reverse osmosis systems available.
 Our Rayne Clear system is a standard reverse osmosis filtration system, the Rayne Pure Plus is a four-stage reverse osmosis system, and the Rayne Eradicator is the best and most efficient reverse osmosis system we’ve found.
 Which is right for you?
 Get in touch today to find out.